-- 8.16 For the Steroidal Module, if a result rendered by a Laboratory represents an ATPF caused by an atypically high T/E value, the Sample will undergo Confirmation Procedures, including GC-C-IRMS analysis.
-If the result of the GC-C-IRMS Confirmation Procedure is negative or inconclusive, then the APMU will advise the IAAF on further Testing and/or seek a review by an Expert chosen by the APMU.
-An Expert review is not required when the GC-C-IRMS Confirmation Procedure renders a positive result and is reported by the Laboratory as an Adverse Analytical Finding.
-In such cases, a normal results management process shall be followed in accordance with Rule 37. - 8.17 If the Haematological Module renders an ATPF, then the results/profile must be reviewed by an Expert chosen by the APMU.
-This should occur in a timely manner.
+- 8.22 If a result rendered by a Laboratory represents an ATPF caused by an atypically high T/E value, the Sample will undergo a Confirmation Procedure, including GC-C-IRMS analysis.
+If the result of the GC-C-IRMS Confirmation Procedure is negative or inconclusive then the APMU shall seek an Expert review.
+An APMU or Expert review is not required when the GC-C-IRMS Confirmation Procedure renders an Adverse Analytical Finding (AAF). - 8.23 If the first and unique result in a Passport is identified as atypical by the Adaptive Model (with a negative or inconclusive IRMS result, if applicable), the APMU may recommend the collection of an additional Sample before initiating the initial Expert review. - 8.24 If the result represents an ATPF for any of the ratios A/T, A/Etio, 5aAdiol/5βAdiol, 5aAdiol/E, the APMU should evaluate the Passports and provide an APMU report in ADAMS. - 8.25 When the APMU is associated to a Laboratory, it can replace the first external Expert and provide a review through the APMU Report in ADAMS.